Nugine/s3s/README.md

 ## Sponsor

+We have a reward funds pool for contributors: <https://github.com/Nugine/s3s/issues/174>

 If my open-source work has been helpful to you, please [sponsor me](https://github.com/Nugine#sponsor).

 Every little bit helps.
 Thank you!